NickBwalley/AI-Powered-QnA-Assistant/README.md

-# AI-Powered-QnA-Assistant
+AI-Powered-QnA-Assistant
 A powerful tool that allows users to ask questions about their PDF and DOCX files and receive contextually relevant answers using OpenAI's API.

-## Overview
+Overview
 This application enables users to upload document files (.pdf or .docx) and ask questions about the content.
-The tool uses OpenAI's powerful language model to analyze the documents and provide accurate responses based on the context within those files.
+The tool processes documents by converting them into vectors stored in a knowledge base, then uses OpenAI's powerful language model to analyze the content and provide accurate, articulate responses based on the context within those files.

-## Features
+Features

-- **Document Upload:** Supports PDF and DOCX files up to 200MB
-- **Interactive Q&A:** Ask any question about your document and get contextually relevant answers
-- **Simple Interface:** User-friendly design built with Streamlit
-- **Fast Processing:** Quick analysis and response generation
+Document Upload: Supports PDF and DOCX files up to 200MB Vector-Based Processing: Converts document content into vectors stored in a vectorstore folder Knowledge Base Integration: Maintains uploaded document information in a dedicated knowledge base Interactive Q&A: Ask any question about your document and get contextually relevant, articulate answers Simple Interface: User-friendly design built with Streamlit

 ## Demo